A spotlight on Medicaid telehealth policy and opportunity for Managed Medicaid plans to foster innovation

-Not only will this be costly for access and quality, it can jeopardize managed Medicaid payers’ chance of re-procuring and expanding contracts.
+Not only will this be costly for access and quality, but it can also jeopardize managed Medicaid payers’ chance of re-procuring and expanding contracts.

 Managed Medicaid Plans must innovate to reach objectives

-Managed Medicaid plans need innovations to improve the value and efficiency of healthcare provided.
+Managed Medicaid plans need innovations to improve the value and efficiency of the healthcare provided.

 To ensure they’re getting the best value, state Medicaid programs re-procure contracts with managed care payer groups on a perpetual basis — sometimes as frequently as every three years.